mikeboan/jumpstart-beginner-track/part2/variables_and_scope_exercises.md

-# Variables & Scope Exercises
+# Variables and Scope Exercises

 0. For the following script, draw the variables / pointers and how they interact with objects in memory.
 Refer to the video in the reading for help!